wp-plugins/faviroll/readme.txt

 * OPT = Optimization
 * CLN = Cleanup/Refactoring
 * OTH = Other

+= 0.5.2.1 =
+* OPT: Preventive examination whether url_fopen is possible.
+If not you will got feedback.
+* CLN: Code maintenance.

 = 0.5.2 =
 * OPT: Favion detection optimized.
 Deprecated PHP Code updated.
 THX for reporting the issues to faina09.